sleds-and-trawls-field-manual/sleds-and-trawls-field-manual.github.io/pages/10-references.md

   Foster, S.; G. Hosack, J.; Monk, E. Lawrence, N. Barrett, A. Williams, A. & R. Przeslawski.
 2019.
 Spatially-Balanced Designs for Transect-Based Surveys. _Methods in Ecology and Evolution 11, 95-105_

-  Hirst, A. J. 2004.
+  Gielings, R., Fais, M., Fontaneto, D., Creer, S., Costa, F.O., Renema, W. and Macher, J-N. 2021.
+DNA metabarcoding methods for the study of marine benthic meiofauna: A review.
+Frontiers in Marine Science 8.Hirst, A. J. 2004.
 Broad-scale environmental gradients among estuarine benthic macrofaunal assemblages of south-eastern Australia: implications for monitoring estuaries.
 Marine and Freshwater Research 55:79-92.

   Hirst, A.J., 2006.
 Influence of taxonomic resolution on multivariate analyses of arthropod and macroalgal reef assemblages.
 Marine Ecology Progress Series 324, 83-93.